cloudfoundry/community/ROLES.md

 ---

-The initial content of this page is from the work of the [KNative community](https://github.com/knative/community) under the terms of the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+The initial content of this page is from the work of the [Knative community](https://github.com/knative/community) under the terms of the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).